YIT’s home sales: proven to provide the best service

 “We will be able to assess the impact on the nearest buildings in advance, and we always play it safe with the first blasting.
 The vibration measurement data is used to confirm whether the blasting has worked as planned, and the plans can be changed accordingly, if necessary,” says Markku Okkonen.

 The authorities supervise construction work and set daily working hours so that work can be done in harmony with the surrounding society .
-Blasting during the mining of the seasonal heat storage will be around 1 to 5 per day, but not on all days.
+Blasting during the mining happens sometimes everyday, but not on all days.
 The alarm will only be used when excavating the entrance of the tunnel, not inside the tunnel.
-The excavation work for the seasonal heat storage will include a text message service that allows anyone to subscribe to advance notifications on the blasting work.
+Some projects also have a text message service that allows anyone to subscribe to advance notifications on the blasting work.

 In professional construction, everything happens according to predetermined plans.
 Pre planning often takes years and excavation, for example, is the culmination of a long chain.
 The construction project involves hundreds of professionals and the construction is constantly monitored by external parties to whom the project team is accountable.
 If the plans require changes, even the changes are carefully planned before execution.